 The Library supports classroom instruction and the University's academic mission by providing students access to required course-related materials through the Course Reserve system.
 Reserve materials can be in physical format (hard copies of books, DVDs and CDs), e-reserves (PDFs of book chapters, articles, handouts, etc.), or streaming media.

 The policy below ensures protection of both the rights of copyright holders and the fair use rights available to the academic community.
-Our Using Copyrighted Works in Instruction page provides additional information on how you can use copyrighted works in your teaching.
-The Library's Fair Use Evaluation Page may help you determine whether fair use applies to your e-reserves and streaming media request(s).
+Our Course Materials page provides additional information on how you can use copyrighted works in your teaching.
+The Library's Fair Use Evaluation Worksheet may help you determine whether fair use applies to your e-reserves and streaming media request(s).
 For an example of how one court has analyzed the four fair use factors for e-reserves, see these excerpts from the Georgia State case (Cambridge Univ.
 Press v.
 Becker, 2020 U.S. Dist.
 LEXIS 35134 (2020)

 The Library makes e-reserves available under the provisions of 17 U.S.C. § 107 (fair use).
 To ensure protection of rights of both copyright holders and the academic community, the following restrictions apply to all e-reserve material:

 - Entire books or journal issues will not be scanned and placed on e-reserve.

 - Materials created and marketed primarily for use in the type of course being offered will not be placed on e-reserve.
 This includes:

 - Articles that are available in the Library's electronic databases will not be uploaded as PDFs; instead, we will include a link to the article in your Canvas course site.

 - Materials are placed on e-reserve for instructors and students registered for the course.
 A current Georgetown University NetID and password are required to access these materials in Canvas.

 - A copyright notice and original source information will be provided for each work.